Acoustic analogies with general relativity, quantum fields, and thermodynamics: Sound waves in acoustic spacetime

-In the rest of this section we will show that most of these differences can be circumvented in low Mach number flows, when the sources of sound are purely kinematic.
-We expand the analogy to sound generation and use the linearized Einstein field equations as the governing equations for acoustics.
-We also show that sound waves in fluids are represented by a single component (in a particular frame) of the same metric which is normally associated with small perturbation (curvature) of the background spacetime and gravitational waves.
-For simplicity, we will most often assume that the background spacetime is flat with the Minkowski metric tensor from eq.~(\ref{eq:metric_tensor_eta}).
-In other words, we assume an essentially quiescent fluid with constant and uniform values of $\rho_0$ and $c_0$.
-After the basic description of sound waves in acoustic spacetime, the mechanisms of their generation in fluids will be considered in section~\ref{ch:sound_wave_generation_in_spacetime} in the same relativistic framework.
+In the following we argue that most of the apparent differences can be circumvented if scalar sound waves are described primarily with kinematic quantities, particularly the velocity potential, and the sources of sound are purely kinematic aeroacoustic sources in unbounded fluids, such as in incompressible low Mach number turbulent flows.
+Thereby we extend the analogy to include both nature of waves in the background spacetime and their generation, by using the linearized Einstein field equations as the governing equations for acoustic problems.
+It turns out that, unlike gravitational waves, sound waves do not have a geometrically invariant meaning.
+An acoustically relevant result is given by a single component of the weak metric perturbation in a specific (Newtonian) frame of reference.
+This is, however, dictated solely by the acoustic observer existing in the Newtonian space and time, which are external to the Lorentz-invariant acoustic spacetime, and not by different nature of the spacetime perturbation.
+For simplicity, we will assume a weakly perturbed, essentially flat background spacetime with the Minkowski metric tensor from eq.~(\ref{eq:metric_tensor_eta}).
+This corresponds to a quiescent fluid with constant values of $\rho_0$ and $c_0$.
+After providing the basic description of sound waves in the relativistic framework in the rest of this section, the mechanisms of their generation will be considered in section~\ref{ch:sound_wave_generation_in_spacetime}.